Bruce Dellit: Kinselas Funeral Chapel

 Built in 1910 at the present location of Taylor Square Darlinghurst.
 The original building was converted into an Art Deco style by Dellit after being purchased by funeral director Charles Kinsela in 1932.
 The building, which is now used as a bar, contains the work of Rayner Hoff and is considered among the best examples of Art Deco "funerary spaces" in Sydney.

+Liberty cinema

+In 1934 Dellit rebuilt the old Rialto theatre at 232 Pitt Street, close to the Lyceum.
+Constructed of reinforced concrete in art nouveau style, its foyer featured bas-relief panels by Rayner Hoff, as well as a bust of William Charles Wentworth.
+It was rebuilt in the 1970s as the three-screen Greater Union Pitt Centre.